PART 2 - UNRAVELING THE TRAUMA

 Do you have a definition of your own from your own experience?

-Here are some common aspects of religious trauma that can factor into one's experience.
+Here are some critical aspects of religious trauma that can factor into one's experience.

 Authoritarianism